Weight is the force

 m = r * v

-The total weight W of the aircraft is simply the sum of
+The total weight W of the rocket is simply the sum of

 the weight of all of the individual components.